Going vegan might seem like an easy way to lose weight. Giving up meat, dairy and eggs should help you eat fewer calories each day, right?

 Even if vegetarians eat some animal protein, such as dairy and eggs, research has shown that their risk of becoming overweight is significantly lower than it is for meat-eaters.
 (Lacto-ovo vegetarians avoid meat, poultry and fish, but eat eggs and dairy products.)

-When it comes to losing excess weight, a vegan diet may have a competitive edge.
+When it comes to losing excess weight, studies have also found that a vegan diet has a competitive edge.

-The high fibre content of plant-based diets is thought to play a role in weight control.
+The high fibre content of plant-based diets is thought to play a role.
 Fibre promotes satiety, helps control blood sugar and insulin, and may also reduce fat absorption in the intestine.

 So far, so good.
-Why, then, have you managed to gain weight on a vegan diet?
+Why, then, do some people gain weight on a vegan diet?

 Vegan-diet blunders that keep the pounds on